-- Manipulative Bitch: Kyubey notes that she might pretend to have a trouble fighting familiars to force Kako's hand into making contract for sake of boosting the number of her subordinates.
+- Manipulative Bitch: Kyubey notes that she might pretend to have trouble fighting familiars to force Kako's hand into making a contract for the sake of boosting the number of her subordinates.
 She laughs it off, claiming that she's really not that strong and genuinely having a bad time fighting.
 That being said, she doesn't involve Kako during Cross Connection due to how dangerous Suzune is, showing that she does care for her subordinates.

 - Meganekko: Nanaka is wearing glasses in her civilian days.
 Because she doesn't use it when she's flower-arranging, that means she's a hyperopic.